Do Nightstands Have to Match the Dresser? Bedroom Style Guide

 If your nightstands are very different, matching lamps instantly tie them together.

-Mixing Eras and Styles
+Mixing Eras And Styles

-Modern design loves contrast.
+Modern design actually thrives on contrast.

 Budget-Friendly Mixing